internet-sicherheit/eco-blockchain-governance/technical/0008-used-consensus-algorithm/README.md

 - Tags:

 ## Summary
-Describes the consensus method used Algorithm.
+Describes the used consensus method/algorithm for the network.

 ## Motivation
-Consensus procedures are a crucial element of any block chain network as they ensure that the integrity and security of these decentralised systems are maintained.
+Consensus procedures are a crucial element of any blockchain network as they ensure that certain integrity and security guarantees of these decentralized systems are maintained.

 ## Specification
 The following consensus algorithms are available: